What is this mental condition and how could it, or does it affect your ability to reason?

 An Unhealthy Response to New Data

 An unhealthy worldview has common characteristics.
 It contains an unhealthy bias and prejudice.
 It is also rigid and inflexible.
-A person with a healthy worldview will suffer from long periods of cognitive dissonance.
+A person with an unhealthy and inflexible worldview will suffer from long periods of this condition.
 This is because the world is changing so rapidly.
 There is a lot of information available.
 So, they are constantly running into data the conflicts with their narrow worldview.

-Cognitive dissonance theory explains why some people reject new data.
+Cognitive dissonance theory explains why people reject new data.
 They learn to ignore any data that conflicts with their worldview.
 Since they do not attempt to reconcile opposing points of view, they avoid the symptoms.
-People with this strategy usually come from a ridge religious background.
+People with this strategy usually come from a highly religious background.

 Avoiding opposing viewpoints is a learned strategy of confusing choice with prejudice.
 This enables them to cloak bias and prejudice.
 But now you can see through this sham.
 After all, a religious experience is not a measure of truth.

 Flexible Religious Paradigms